gjb2048/moodle-theme_essential/index.md

 =======
 As Essential is licensed under the GNU GPLv3 License it comes with NO support.
 If you would like support from me (Gareth) then I'm happy to provide it for a fee.
 Please contact me via my 'Moodle profile' in 'Developed and maintained by' above.
-Otherwise, the 'Themes' forum: moodle.org/mod/forum/view.php?id=46 is an alternative.
+Otherwise, the ['Themes' forum](moodle.org/mod/forum/view.php?id=46) is an alternative.

 Sponsorships
 ============